-Figure 6-56 shows the sites designated to meet Indian Wells RHNA allocation in relation to the concentration of persons with disabilities.
-As shown in Figure 6-6 and Table 6-7, disability rates are fairly consistent throughout the City, and proposed lower income RHNA sites at all income levels are located throughout the community and are not concentrated in areas with high proportions of persons with disabilities.
+Figure 6-6 shows the sites designated to meet Indian Wells RHNA allocation in relation to the concentration of persons with disabilities.
+As shown in Figure 6-6 and Table 6-7, disability rates are fairly consistent throughout the City, and proposed RHNA sites at all income levels are not concentrated in areas with high proportions of persons with disabilities.
 The locations of sites designated to meet the City's lower income RHNA allocation are not expected to contribute to patterns of isolation or segregation for persons with disabilities.

-Figure 6-1±2 shows the sites designated to meet Indian Wells RHNA allocation in relation to female-headed households.
-As shown, the percentage of female-headed households with no spouse or partner present is fairly consistent throughout the City, and proposed lower income RHNA sites at all income levels are located throughout the community and are not concentrated in areas with high levels of female-headed households.
+Figure 6-12 shows the sites designated to meet Indian Wells RHNA allocation in relation to female-headed households.
+As shown, the percentage of female-headed households with no spouse or partner present is fairly consistent throughout the City, and proposed RHNA sites at all income levels are not concentrated in areas with high levels of female-headed households.
 The locations of sites designated to meet the City's lower income RHNA allocation are not expected to contribute to patterns of isolation or segregation for female-headed households.